About the Program

 Alexander is a recent graduate of Bentley University.
 After studying for over 6 months in Spain and working in technology during his college education, he developed a huge passion for the arts and their intersection with everyday life coupled with virtual application.
 Specifically, he is interested in creating equity for diverse groups in the medical space in order to connect with his heritage and understand more about the medical field.
 Currently, Alexander is working with Brigham and Women’s Hospital on designing a study around using Virtual Reality to treat patients with delirium.

-Meg Carleton, LMHC, ATR-BC
+Meg Carleton, LMHC, ATR-BC (she/her)

 Consulting Art Therapist